Raarup Adventures

 Picture

-Finding a place to stay in or near the park will most likely be the hardest part about planning your trip to Congaree.
-Although there is camping in the park, other places like hotels might require a bit of a drive.
-We've gone ahead and split this category into two groups: "In the Park" and "Outside the Park."
+Finding a place to stay in or near the park will most likely be the hardest part about planning your trip to Congaree, which is why we recommend visiting on a road trip.
+Although there is camping in the park, you'll need to get a reservation in advance.
+Other places like hotels might require a bit of a drive.

-• Longleaf Campground - walk in tenting only, each site has a picnic table and fire pit, and there are two vault toilets for the campground and no running water
+• Longleaf Campground - walk-in tenting only, each site has a picnic table and fire pit, and there are two vault toilets for the campground with no running water

-• Bluff Campground - walk in tenting only on the Bluff Trail (about 1 mile from Longleaf Campground), each site has a picnic table and fire pit, but no bathrooms and no running water
+• Bluff Campground - walk-in tenting only along the Bluff Trail (about 1 mile from Longleaf Campground), each site has a picnic table and fire pit, but no bathrooms and no running water

-• Holiday Inn Express & Suites Columbia-Fort Jackson - 18 mins.
+• Holiday Inn Express & Suites Columbia (18 mins. away)

-• Tru By Hilton Orangeburg - 45 mins.
+• Tru By Hilton Orangeburg (45 mins. away)

-• SpringHill Suites by Marriot Orangeburg - 45 mins.
+• SpringHill Suites by Marriot Orangeburg (45 mins. away)

 Picture